Boryyy/instaTrack/README.md

-# instaTrack - Instagram followers/following tracker
+# instaTrack - Instagram followers tracker.

-A simple script that will track your instagram account who you are following and they are not following back , who unfollowed you , and who added you.
+A simple script that will track your instagram followers , if anyone removes you or add you , and then a bot account will print it into your dm account. ( You need two accounts , the main account that has the followers , and an bot account.)

-There are 3 versions right now , one that saves them in `instaTrack.txt` and prints them in your terminal window , one that print them in your discord webhook bot , and one that send u the list in your instagram ur tracking!

-Tested only with 200-500-800 followers , so if u have any question you can ask me about it , report an issue.
+Tested with 500 followers and it takes like less than a minute , if you have more followers will take longer.

 # Setup
 1) Install the dependencies.
 Run this command in the command line:

-* `cd C:/path/to/directory/with/program/`
+* `cd C:/path/to/directory/with/program/instaTrackDM`
 * `pip3 install -r requirements.txt`

 If you are using windows and this command is not working try :